socphoenix/lemmy_nhl_bot/README.md

 # Building:

-    This script requires the following to be installed from pip: plemmy, requests, json
+    This script requires the following to be installed from pip: plemmy, requests, json, build

 > pip install plemmy   source is https://github.com/tjkessler/plemmy/  Many thanks for tjkessler for the simple to use library!

 > pip install requests

 > pip install json

+> pip install build

 ## Build the .whl